 A small gasp of pain echoed from behind Voldemort.
 Bertha Jorkins collapsed to her knees holding her neck.
 Bright, crimson blood spurted out past her shining, silver fingers as she blinked up at Voldemort.

 ‘Master,’ she pleaded.
 Great gouts of blood drenched the left side of her robes and spattered on the ground.
 The beret slipped off her head and flopped to the dirt.
 ‘Master, please.’

 ‘I told you,’ Harry said.

-Bertha giggled, gasped, then blinked once and fell still.
+Bertha giggled, gasped, blinked and fell still.

 She’s the third person I’ve killed.

 ‘Now, you’re no different from us, Harry.’
 Voldemort glanced down at Bertha’s corpse.
 ‘Dumbledore would tell you you’ve stained your soul.’